TrenMA/trenma.github.io/_pages/about.md

 ======
 ---

-Mathematics (BSc and MEd) from Hanoi National University of Education, Economics (MRes and PhD) from the University of Glasgow, I am a financial economist whose research interests lie in financial econometrics and the applications of machine learning techniques in financial trading and investment.
+Mathematics from Hanoi National University of Education, Economics from the University of Glasgow, I am a financial economist whose research interests lie in financial econometrics and the applications of machine learning techniques in financial trading and investment.
 I spent 6 years as a Lecturer in Mathematics, and I am now an incoming Assistant Professor in Finance, Risk and Banking at the University of Nottingham.
 {: style="text-align: justify"}